Azure/SAP-automation-samples/SAP/TSG/bomlinkupdate.md

 3. Copy the SUM/SWPM directory to the archives folder, maintaining the constraints mentioned earlier.
 Rename the copied directory from SUM20SP16_latest to SUM20SP16_v0007, and rename the BOM file within it as SUM20SP16_v0007.yaml.

 4. Once the SUM/SWPM directory is copied to the archives folder, update the outdated link in the SUM20SP16_latest.yaml file located in the SUM20SP16_latest folder (outside the archives directory).

+1. The SUM / SWPM BOM file also has a version number mentioned within it.
+Increase the version number present in the SUM / SWPM BOM file present in this format:
+    ```yaml
+    name:    'SUM20SP16'
+    target:  'SUM20SP16'
+    version: 007
+    ```
+    The version number here will get updated to 008 and this will look like this after modification:
+    ```yaml
+    name:    'SUM20SP16'
+    target:  'SUM20SP16'
+    version: 008
+    ```

 ## How to Get the Updated BOM Link